spheredev/oozaru/web/readme.txt

 1. Build Oozaru using TypeScript's `tsc`.
 The JavaScript modules will be compiled into `web/scripts`.

-2. Create a directory called `game` inside `web` and drop a Sphere v2 game distribution (as built by Cell) into it.
+2. Create a directory called `dist` inside `web` and drop a Sphere v2 game distribution (as built by Cell) into it.
 The game must not use the Sphere v1 API: Oozaru doesn't support it.